kumaresan-subramani/ej2-blaz-doc/src/buttons/button/getting-started.md

 <!-- markdownlint-disable MD024 -->

-# Getting Started with Essential JS 2 for ASP.NET Core Razor Button Component in Visual Studio 2019
+# Getting Started with Essential JS 2 for ASP.NET Core Razor Buttonss Component in Visual Studio 2019

 This article provides a step-by-step introduction to configure Essential JS 2 setup, build and publish a simple .NET Core Razor Button Component web application using the [Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/).